hpthatchfield/dendroSEer/README.md

 # dendroSEer
 dendroSEer is a source extraction routine using astrodendro.
+The script is currently in progress, but feel free to get in touch if you need more info about what's here for the moment!